-If in the future you need to return the analyser for service, it should be returned in its original packaging to avoid expensive damage.
+If in the future you need to return the analyser for service, it should returned in its original packaging to avoid expensive damage.

-5. MicrovisionIP Installation
+5. e-Vision Installation

-Unless prevented by other considerations, it is desirable to position the MicrovisionIP Control Electronics package horizontally, with the lettering on the side panels "right side up".
+Unless prevented by other considerations, it is desirable to position the e-Vision Control Electronics package horizontally, with the lettering on the side panels "right side up".
 This facilitates cooling of the electronics, as well as being cosmetically optimized, and affords the best thermal stability during operation.
-However, it is permissible to operate the unit in any orientation, and the user should consider easy access to the vacuum chamber as more important in the mounting of the MicrovisionIP.
+However, it is permissible to operate the unit in any orientation, and the user should consider easy access to the vacuum chamber as more important in the mounting of the e-Vision.